Hieuueihm/Compiler/Scanner/README.md

 # Introduction
 Lexical analysis (or scanning) is the process by which the stream of characters is grouped into strings representing the words of a language (called lexemes) which correspond to specific grammatical elements of that language (called tokens).
-We implement a scanner by using C language.
+We implement a scanner by using C language. we further handle the case when number = number.
 # Authors
 - Nguyễn Minh Hiếu - 21020908
 - Nguyễn Việt Đức - 21020904